Attendance, Behaviour and Support

 I look forward to working together.

-My name is Steph and I am the Attendance and Welfare Officer at Upton St James C of E Primary school.
+My name is Matt and I am the Attendance and Welfare Officer at Upton St James C of E Primary school.

 I monitor and track all attendance regularly, in particular when it gets below 95%.
 If I notice that attendance has continued to drop then you may hear from me.
 It’s nothing to worry about but instead it’s an opportunity to talk to me about whether there is anything the school can do to support you and or anything we should know about that might be affecting your child.